-Microsoft unveils an AI powered future at GITEX Global 2023
+Microsoft Unveils An AI Powered Future At GITEX Global 2023

-(MENAFN- Pro Global) 16 October, 2023; Dubai, United Arab Emirates – Microsoft is offering a glimpse into the AI-powered future of cities and workplaces at GITEX Global 2023, which opened at the Dubai World Trade Centre today.
-Under the show's theme "The Year to Imagine AI in Everything," Microsoft's will demonstrate how AI will revolutionize the way we live and work.
+Dubai, United Arab Emirates – Microsoft is offering a glimpse into the AI-powered future of cities and workplaces at GITEX Global 2023, which opened at the Dubai World Trade Centre today.
+Under the show's theme“The Year to Imagine AI in Everything,” Microsoft's will demonstrate how AI will revolutionize the way we live and work.

 Participating alongside 32 of its partners, Microsoft is showcasing the latest AI solutions and services designed to transform the region's key industries – from government services to healthcare, education and financial services- and provide them a state-of-the-art platform from which to develop their own innovative technologies that suit their individual needs.
 Microsoft speakers will also be participating in workshops and talks around the responsible use of the new technologies.